 • Immerse yourself in the rich tradition of intentional community living at Lama

-• Explore the intersection of spiritual practice and service
+• Explore spiritual practice and service

 • Explore the 100+ acres of beautiful land Lama is situated on and the numerous trails through the surrounding Carson National Forest and Sangre de Cristo mountain range